How do you pronounce "Epicodus"?

 can I call you or drop by to talk?

-Since we are a small staff and are usually busy with the current students during the day, email works best for our workflow.
-We offer a monthly info session for potential students to come by, meet with a member of the staff, see the facility, and ask questions.
-These Q&A sessions are usually held the first Tuesday of the month from 5:30pm to 6:30pm.
-They are well-attended by potential and newly-accepted students.
-Potential students who cannot come to an info session and have questions not answered on our website should email us at [email protected].
-We do conduct a phone interview with everyone who applies.
+Since we are a small staff and are usually busy with the current students during the day, we ask you to start by emailing us.
+Additionally, we offer a 30-minute info session at the beginning of our free Saturday workshops for potential students to meet with a member of the staff, see the facility, and ask questions.
+Potential students who cannot come to an info session and have questions not answered on our website should email us at hi@epicodus, and we can find a time to talk.

 can i work while taking full-time classes at epicodus?

 Many of our students hold part-time jobs while at Epicodus.
 They tell us that it's not too bad if your work is on the weekend, but working more than one night per week is really tough.

 what is the background of a typical Epicodus student?

 There isn't really a typical student at Epicodus.
 Most have not taken computer science classes in college, although some have.
 Some have not gone to college at all.
 Past graduates have been call center staff, sales representatives, security guards, insurance claims processors, and just about anything else you can think of.
 Very few have worked in tech before.

 I have coding experience. can i test out of the Intro class?